 What to Serve Coleslaw With

 I make coleslaw about every two weeks.
-It is great to serve with ham, fish n' chips, and it goes great on hot dogs or sausages in a bun.
+It is great to serve with ham, and fish n' chips, and it goes great on hot dogs or sausages in a bun.
 Serve it as a side salad with hamburgers.
 My husband likes it on sub sandwiches that I make him for lunch.

-This salad is really good made with broccoli slaw.
-Instead of using the cabbage you use broccoli slaw.
+This salad is really good, made with broccoli slaw.
+Instead of using cabbage, you use broccoli slaw.
 I found broccoli slaw in the grocery store one day in the same produce section where they sell the bagged cabbage for coleslaw.

 There are so many wonderful dishes you can make with this veggie.
 Here are just a few of the many dishes and ways you can add it to your diet.

 - Cabbage rolls.

-- Soups: Borscht, any type of vegetable soup cabbage goes well in.
-When I am making turkey soup, I'll throw it in too, if I have it on hand, I will throw it in.
+- Soups, borscht—cabbage goes well in any type of vegetable soup.
+When I am making turkey soup, I'll throw it in too, if I have it on hand.